How do I control a TORTOISE™ from multiple locations or control panels? (cont.)

 Why is my TORTOISE™ not moving my points?

 The first thing to check is whether the TORTOISE™ is making its full motion under the layout.
 If it is, then the problem is not with the machine.
-If your turnout has an over-center spring such as PECO, this might be the problem.
+If your turnout has an over-center spring such as PECO or the latest Walthers turnouts from China, this might be the problem.
 See Application Note AN-6000-03 for more information.
 If it does not, it may just be that your points are “sticky” from an application of ballast or glue.
 The TORTOISE™ is a very forgiving mechanism, but it will not compensate for poor turnout action.
 Check to make sure your turnout points move freely without bind or sticking.
 Use a little powdered graphite to lubricate the sliding parts and correct any other binds you might find.
 If the points still move stiffly regardless of these measures, or if you have a subroadbed thickness greater than 1”, you can increase the diameter of the spring wire that is actuating them.
 Try going up to 0.032” or even 0.039”.
-These are stock sizes carried by K & S Engineering or their internet outlet, www.SpecialShapes.com.
+These are stock sizes carried by K & S Engineering and available through them or one of their stocking distributors.
 You will need to drill out the small hole in the TORTOISE™ arm and the fulcrum as well.
 Note the cautions in the TORTOISE™ Instruction Sheet.

 It is also possible that your access hole is either too small or possibly drilled off center which is allowing the spring wire to hit the side of the hole as it moves, impeding its complete motion.
 It is very important that the TORTOISE™ be properly centered with the throwbar hole above in order to impart equal tension in both directions.
 It is easily possible to mount the TORTOISE™ far enough off of center that it will properly close the points in one direction but not the other.

 What is the proper position for the TORTOISE™ fulcrum?